bhv-share/language-revision/ultimate-language-revisor.md

 - **Copula avoidance.** Do not replace "is" or "has" with "serves as," "features," "boasts," "presents," "represents" unless the substitute adds specific meaning.
 - **Title-case headings.** Sentence case only for subheadings.
 - **Compulsive rule of three.** Ban when items are parallel-shaped fillers ("clear, concise, compelling").
 Allow when each item carries different information and non-parallel length.

+#### 4.14 Cataphoric teaser

+# Anti-Cataphoric Teaser Instructions

+State the subject, claim, finding, decision, or recommendation in the opening clause.
+Remove vague forward references, suspenseful setups, rhetorical question-and-answer constructions, delayed reveals, and empty signposting such as “Here is the issue,” “Three findings stand out,” “The key takeaway is,” or “The biggest risk?”

+Name the concrete actor, action, or idea first, then provide evidence, conditions, or consequences.

+Use forward references only when they identify specific content or a destination, such as “The proposal requires three decisions” or “Appendix A lists the interview questions.”

+Preserve the original meaning, facts, tone, structure, and approximate length.
+Before finalizing, confirm that every pronoun has a clear antecedent and that the first clause communicates the point without relying on later text.

 ### 5. Banned vocabulary, tiered (primary authority)